mufidmohammed/file_server/README.md

 # Multi-file Sharing Platform

-This project is designed to serve as a platform for distributing multiple files, by allowing users to download and transmit files through email.
+This project is designed to serve as a platform for distributing multiple files, by allowing users to download, and transmit files through email.

 ## Requirements
 * Python 3.9 and above